Can Rabbits Eat Garlic?

 Are Any Foods Poisonous To Rabbits?

-There’re several foods that are very poisonous to rabbits and could cause severe health conditions to rabbits when fed.
+Several foods are very poisonous to rabbits and could cause severe health conditions to rabbits when fed.

 Some of the foods that are poisonous to rabbits are;